cameron-simpson/css/lib/python/cs/README-fileutils.rst

 * BackedFile: a RawIOBase implementation that uses a backing file for initial data and writes new data to a front file

-* SharedAppendFile: a base class to share a modifiable file between multiple users

-* SharedAppendLines: a subclass of SharedAppendFile which shares updates in units oftext lines

 * FileState: a signature object for a file state derived from os.stat or os.lstat or os.fstat; has .mtime, .size, .dev and .ino attributes

 * Tee: an output file-like object for copying data to multiple output files